Locked-down no longer, China's Hubei begins return to normal

 “I am so desperate to go back home now to see all of them there,” she said as she waited for her father to pick them up and drive to the family home in the nearby city of Huangshi.

-On Wednesday evening in Xiangang, residents strolled outside, carrying groceries or buying takeaway.
+On Wednesday evening in Xianning, residents strolled outside, carrying groceries or buying takeaway.
 Restaurants were only serving food for takeaway.
 Loudspeakers blared out promotions like buy one get one free.
 Everyone wore masks.

 The lockdown of Hubei’s capital Wuhan will be lifted on April 8, a milestone in China’s war against the epidemic as Beijing shifts its focus towards stemming imported cases and rebooting the economy.